-Conservation Emphasis 415-10-10-05
+Energy Conservation Emphasis 415-10-10-05 (Revised 10/1/2023 ML #3750) View Archives

-All heating assistance applicants will automatically be referred for energy conservation services (Item 7 on SFN 529).
+All heating assistance applicants will automatically be referred for energy and weatherization conservation services.

 Discussion with applicants who live in poor quality housing, that have highenergy usage, or who are demonstrating a pattern of reliance on Energy Assistance should focus on the benefits of conservation services.